Highlights of Rainbow Mountain Peru

 • Rainbow Mountain is located at an altitude of more than half Mount Everest.

 In March 2018, the Geological, Mining, and Metallurgical Institute of Peru (INGEMMET) modified the concession granted to a mining company to work and extract minerals in the area of Rainbow Mountain.
 Martin Vizcarra Cornejo, former president of Peru, said, “The Seven Colors Mountain, an important nature conservation area, will be preserved.
-We must safeguard and protect a beautiful creation of nature located in Cusco, Cultural Heritage of Humanity.”
+We must safeguard and protect a beautiful creation of nature located in Cusco, the Cultural Heritage of Humanity.”
 Thus, what avoided damage to the soil and the end of Rainbow Mountain?
 But what protected the natural resources for tourism and the local population?

 Inquire Now